 Paid Sick Leave in Mississippi: Who Qualifies and How Much You Earn

-Mississippi does not mandate paid sick leave.
-There is no Mississippi statute requiring private employers to provide paid sick days, paid time off, or any accrued sick leave to their workers.
+Mississippi does not mandate paid sick leave for private-sector workers.
+There is no Mississippi statute requiring private employers to provide paid sick days, paid time off, or any accrued sick leave.
 There is no state accrual rate, no annual cap, and no list of "covered" employers, because the underlying mandate simply does not exist.
-Whether you earn paid sick leave in Mississippi depends entirely on your employer's own policy, your employment contract, or a collective bargaining agreement, not on any law the state legislature has passed.
-This puts Mississippi among the majority of states that have left paid sick leave to the private market rather than guaranteeing it by statute.
+Whether you earn paid sick leave in a Mississippi private-sector job depends entirely on your employer's own policy, your employment contract, or a collective bargaining agreement, not on any law the state legislature has passed.

-The Mississippi Rule: Sick Leave Is a Voluntary Benefit
+The Mississippi Rule: For Private Employers, Sick Leave Is a Voluntary Benefit

 Mississippi is an at-will, employer-friendly state.
-Outside of certain public-sector employees, no general law obligates an employer to offer paid or unpaid sick days.
+Outside of public employment, no general law obligates an employer to offer paid or unpaid sick days.
 When a private Mississippi employer does provide paid sick leave or paid time off (PTO), that benefit is governed by the employer's written policy and by general contract principles, not by a state leave statute.

 This has several practical consequences: